 Traveling to Greece this spring?
 There’s a few essential things to take along when packing for your trip!
 And you’ll probably be surprised at what those essentials are… here’s my advice on what to pack for Greece in the spring and how to not make the idiotic packing mistakes I did!

-During March of 2017, I had the great opportunity to visit Greece for 6 days during Spring Break.
+A few years ago, I had the great opportunity to visit Greece for 6 days during Spring Break.

 I was so flippin’ excited.
 I was going to sun tan and get my beach on; swim in the big, beautiful ocean; wander around the temples in a cute spring dress; take fashionable Instagram-worthy pics on gorgeous Greek islands…